nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Happy Day
+  - title: This is amazing grace
-    video: R_9QiWorBaY
+    video: M3z5Mwoj_9Y
-  - video: RSm6fdZHl5Q
+  - video: '-pHY4nZb-Vg'
-    title: All my days
+    title: We bow our hearts
-  - video: BGYpF-Jrfew
+  - video: n5m_naj292o
-    title: Build my life
+    title: Good good Father
-  - video: gXzETuK792E
+  - video: ue8ZCAc9xQ8
-    title: Amazing grace
-sundayschool:
-  intro: >-
-    Thanks to St Austell Light & Life Church for letting us share their Sunday School resources.
-There are craft ideas and other resources available for your children if you open the video below on Youtube and look in the video description.
-  video: vy1SwVOBWW4
+    title: I stand amazed
 sermon:
-  video: 2nM7_V6b72w
+  video: 4xzt_Un-ga8
-  title: 2nM7_V6b72w
+  title: Crossroad Online - Offence
   intro: >-
-    We continue our series looking at the new things that we have in Jesus thanks to His death and resurrection.
-This week Louise and Jon are talking about abundant life.
-blessing:
-  heading: Benediction
-  text: >-
-    Now to Him who is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+    This week Jon is looking at the topic of offence - how it can stop us becoming Christians and also how it can stop us moving on as Christians.
 ---